-For some kids, the sugary treats can make it harder to concentrate and stay alert when it’s time to get back to regular class time.
+For some students, the sugary treats can make it harder to concentrate and stay alert when it’s time to get back to regular class time.
 Other students may have food allergies, dietary requirements and medical conditions that exclude them from enjoying the treats.
 This makes it hard on the students, parents, and teachers.

 Many schools are promoting healthy celebration habits by limiting or removing sugary treats and replacing them with fun activities and privileges.
 Some of this is motivated by parents and teachers who’ve observed that kids consume more sugar than ever; and some of this is motivated by new USDA rules .
 The new rule and requirement gives schools an opportunity to decide how they will address snacks during celebrations.
 This doesn’t mean schools have to eliminate all sugary treats either.
 It just means schools need to decide what kind of celebration environment they want to promote.